simonw/datasette/docs/plugins.rst

 prepare_jinja2_environment(env)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+``env`` - jinja2 Environment
+    The template environment that is being prepared

 This hook is called with the Jinja2 environment that is used to evaluate
 Datasette HTML templates.
 You can use it to do things like `register custom
 template filters <http://jinja.pocoo.org/docs/2.10/api/#custom-filters>`_, for